What Is Plot? Definition and 3 Ways to Plot Your Story

 3. Climax

-The climax is the emotional crux of the plot, for both the main character and the reader.
+The story’s climax is the emotional crux of the plot, for both the main character and the reader.
 It’s the thing that will keep the reader huddled up in their blankets with a flashlight long past their bedtime.
-This is the moment where the protagonist has to make one last big, dramatic choice that changes their world—externally or internally—forever.
+This is the moment where the protagonist’s fate hangs in the balance as they make one last big, dramatic choice that changes their world—externally or internally—forever.
 It could be when a driven career woman finally decides to give up everything to be with the man they love, or the moment when a damaged, conflicted hobbit fights with his own desires inside the fires of Mount Doom.
 The climax is the point when everything you’ve built since the opening of your plot comes together.

 If the writer has done their job well in the exposition and the rising action, the reader will be fully engaged in this moment and will experience it with your characters right beside them.